 - Insufficient involvement in the process.
 Don’t be mistaken thinking you can delegate everything and skip any participation in the development process.
 A great part of the success depends on you — follow the workflow, provide feedback, and control the milestones to get the web app you expected.

 Hence, if you are choosing to outsource web development, make sure you don’t view it as something to just be handed off to a vendor and forgotten about until the end product is built.
 You’ll definitely need to commit a bit of time to ensure that what you obtain as a result of the collaboration is something of true value to your business.

 Which Web Development Roles Can Be Outsourced?

-Now, you might want to get into more practical matters and ask yourself which team members are needed when you outsource website or web application development.
-Of course, the range of specialists will differ depending on your needs, but at the bare minimum you’ll be outsourcing five roles.
-Let’s take a closer look at each one of them.
+Now, you might want to get into more practical matters and ask yourself which team members are needed when you outsource a website or any other web application development project.
+Of course, the range of specialists will differ depending on your needs, but at the bare minimum, you’ll be outsourcing five roles.
+Let’s take a closer look at each of them.

 Great Project Managers aren’t always easy to come by.
 After all, the role requires a combination of hard and soft skills that not everybody can cultivate.
 So, it is common for a Project Manager to be provided by the software development vendor you choose.

 A Project Manager oversees the daily operations of development work.
 This person is in charge of the product creation cycle and ensures that the team stays on budget and delivers on time.
 Thus, when you outsource a web development project, this is likely a team member who you’ll often be in contact with.